taha-parsayan/OPETIA-docs/source/ROI.rst

 *Outputs:*

+All the outputs will be saved in ``data/subject1/OPETIA_output/ROI_analysis`` and they include:

 - Images of 96 cortical ROIs (according to the Harvard-Oxford brain atlas)
 - Images of 19 subcortical ROIs (according to the Harvard-Oxford brain atlas)
 - Cerebral volume measurement (mm3) from each ROI
-- Standardized Uptake Value (SUV) from each ROI (mean, min, max, SD)
-- Standardized Uptake Value Ratio (SUVR) from each ROI (mean, min, max, SD)
+- Standardized Uptake Value Ratio (SUVR) from each ROI (mean, min, max)

 **2. Running the ROI analysis:**

-From OPETIA, run the ``ROI analysis`` tool.
+From OPETIA, run the ``ROI Feature Extraction`` tool.

 .. image:: images/OPETIA_ROI.png
    :alt:  Image
-   :width: 400px
+   :width: 800px
    :align: center

 .. raw:: html